American Hero (film): Plot

 Nathan sends his men to kill Melvin and his friends, but Melvin protects them by stopping the bullets.
 After seeing Nathan sell drugs to children, Melvin goes sober again and reconciles with Lucille.
-Together, they resume with Melvin's training, concluding with him being able to disassemble a car and reassemble it with ease.
-After visiting Jimmy and telling him to ignore any calls he receives about Nathan.
+Together, they resume Melvin's training, concluding with him being able to disassemble a car and reassemble it with ease.
+After visiting Jimmy and telling him to ignore any calls he receives about Nathan,.
 Melvin attacks Nathan and his gang by launching cars and scrap metal at them and violently disassembling their firearms using his newly sharpened telekinetic abilities.
 Ending the confrontation with Melvin chasing Nathan into a building before bringing it all crashing down around them both, chasing the rest of Nathan's gang out of town, putting an end to their drug dealing.

 Afterwards, Melvin as a token of their renewed friendship and as thanks for his teachings, unveils a new, sporty wheelchair he created for Lucille.
 Afterward, Melvin approaches Doreen despite the risk of being arrested for violating the restraining order, hands her a large sum of money in child support, and requests to be able to take Rex home from school.
 Although skeptical, Doreen agrees, Melvin and his son Rex are seen riding together on a bike on the way home from school, enjoying each other's company.